Bluevine vs First Internet Bank Business Checking: Which Is Better For You?

 Best For | Businesses that want a free, digital-only, interest-bearing checking account | Businesses that want fee-free full-service online banking |

-Opening Deposit | None | $0 |
+Opening Deposit | None | $100 |

 Minimum Balance | None | $10,000 average daily balance to earn interest |

-Interest on Balances | 2.0% APY on balances up to $100,000 once qualifications are met | 0.50% |
+APY | 2.00% APY on balances of $250,000 or less once qualifications are met | 0.50% on balances of $10,000 and above |

-Bank Network & ATMs | Free at MoneyPass locations nationally, $2.50 plus for non-network ATM use* | Free; operator fees are reimbursed for up to $10 each month* |
+Bank Network & ATMs | Free at MoneyPass locations nationally, $2.50 plus for nonnetwork ATM use* | Free; operator fees are reimbursed for up to $10 each month* |

 Accounting Software Integrations | QuickBooks and Xero | QuickBooks and Xero |